 Our Philosophy of Volunteerism

 Out Youth’s Texas GSA Network is inherently built upon the work and contributions of volunteers – GSAs are student-organized and student-led clubs overseen by volunteer faculty advisors.
-School-based volunteers of all ages lead the way in their communities and help guide the Texas GSA Network where to devote time, energy and funds to help each unique GSA create a school where LGBTQIA+ youth and allies can shine by working to eradicate homophobia, transphobia, biphobia, and all other forms of oppression.
+School-based volunteers of all ages lead the way in their communities and help guide the Texas GSA Network where to devote time, energy and funds to help each unique GSA create a school where LGBTQIA2+ youth and allies can shine by working to eradicate homophobia, transphobia, biphobia, and all other forms of oppression.
 Volunteers offsite help guarantee that the Texas GSA Network programming in English, Spanish, Vietnamese, and ASL is clear, useful, accessible, inclusive, and empowering for all students, teachers, faculty advisors, and school staff across Texas.
 To explore the current volunteer opportunities available with the Texas GSA Network click here.